 Is there a moral obligation to remain critical and look to improve what exists?
 Absolutely.
 But a broken system optimized is still broken.
 We move forward not only by optimizing, but by taking risks and telling new stories.
 For now, it feels like we’re long on the former and short on the latter.

 ¹ Netflix is the only exception to this, but it’s worth noting that, like the other three, it is infinitely scalable.

 ² Or maybe I’m just incredibly materialistic and everyone else is getting ads for deep space exploration programs and optimistic takes on the future.
 If this is the case, please tell me (in a private comment).

 ⁴ Russia realized this prior to the rest of us, apparently.

 ⁵ I’m self-conscious writing this because I’m so conflicted about proposing that a fundamental goal of the discipline the guides my worldview — economics — is problematic, but I find myself more and more convinced that it is, at least past a certain point.
-For now, this is a point that I believe much of the first world has passed, though much of the third world has not.
+For now, this is a point that I believe much of the developed world has passed, though much of the developing world has not.

 ⁶ I see the irony of being critical of being critical, I assure you.